psadil/occular_dominance/README.md

-# occular_dominance
+# PTB-boilerplate
-Matlab/PTB Script to test for occular dominance
+A basic template to build Psychtoolbox experiments on top of